Back to Systems

 System Direction

-AMR explores observable interaction layers, controlled execution surfaces, and recovery-aware operation across real software workflows.
+AMR explores observable interaction layers, controlled execution surfaces, and recovery-aware operation across machines and applications.
+GOC provides the concrete bridge into software surfaces; AMR is the broader runtime research program around it.

 Public Capabilities